Sunday, September 29, 2024

 Self Portrait: From My Dataset, 2024

-SO, my self portrait, is a painting, an actual painting - a triptych painted over a number of months.
+SO, my self portrait at the top of this post, is a painting, an actual painting - a triptych painted over a number of months.
 It is a spoof of gen-AI processes and outputs.
 This self-portrait seems to be grappling with how it might emerge.
 Each piece of Self-Portrait: From My Dataset conveys something about me; my likeness, my personality, my geeky sense of humour.
 Therefore, each piece is a portrait/self-portrait.
 Combined, the three paintings are another self-portrait.

 NEWS